demetri-v/xdocreport-service/README.md

 The service allows to:
 *	replace macroses in your document to specified values
-*	assing sql query for each macros to put value from DB
+*	assign sql query for each macros to put value from DB
 *	generate dynamic tables
 *	convert output file to docx or pdf